This article was originally published in 2015 and has been completely updated in 2020.

 To avoid any possible legal implications, most employers talk about the executive leaving to “pursue their own interests” or to “spend more time with their family.”
 This is usually a dishonest statement.
 If possible, the truth should be told, eg the executive disagreed with the direction or policies of the organization and had decided to move on by mutual agreement.

 Executives seldom leave because of their dishonesty or through an affair with a staff member.
-A bland statement could be issued in these cases, unless they are famous, such as the problem at Boeing a couple of years ago when the CEO, who claimed to live by the firm’s values, was found to be having an affair with a staff member.
+A bland statement could be issued in these cases, unless they are famous, such as the problem at Boeing a few years ago when the CEO, who claimed to live by the firm’s values, was found to be having an affair with a staff member.
+Boeing featured in the news again when the company’s CEO was fired in December 2019 after mishandling an apology and matters relating to two Boeing 737 Max jet aircraft crashes in 2018 and 2019 that killed a total of 346 passengers and crew.

 When a bland statement is issued, the rumor mill will certainly get going, and so management should act as quickly as possible to announce a new appointment or restructure or new responsibilities for existing executives.